 Theoretical vs. Empirical Probability

 - Theoretical Probability: This is based on reasoning and assumptions about the experiment.
 It is calculated when all outcomes are equally likely.
-For example, the theoretical probability of rolling a 3 on a fair six-sided die is 1/6, because there is one favorable outcome (rolling a 3) and six possible outcomes (1, 2, 3, 4, 5, 6).
+As an example, the theoretical probability of rolling a 3 on a fair six-sided die is 1/6, because there is one favorable outcome (rolling a 3) and six possible outcomes (1, 2, 3, 4, 5, 6).

 - Empirical Probability: This is based on observations and experiments.
 It is calculated by conducting an experiment multiple times and recording the frequency of the event.
-For example, if you flip a coin 100 times and it lands on heads 55 times, the empirical probability of getting heads is 55/100 or 0.55.
+As an example, if you flip a coin 100 times and it lands on heads 55 times, the empirical probability of getting heads is 55/100 or 0.55.

 The empirical probability approaches the theoretical probability as the number of trials increases.
 This is known as the Law of Large Numbers.